beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/inventory.md

 ### Virtual Currencies
 Currencies are used to buy items with our [Store system](stores.md) (e.g., Gold).
 It can also be used to symbolize the player's progress through the game, such as experience points (XP).

-In Unreal SDK Currency is represented by `UBeamCurrencyContent` type.
+In the Unreal SDK, currencies are represented by the `UBeamCurrencyContent`.
 Each currency can specify a `startingAmount` that is used to pre-seed player accounts with that amount of currency.

 You can [subclass](content.md#defining-custom-content-types) this content type if you want to add more information to currency that is specific to your like, such as UI related `ObjectPaths` and other references to assets that might be relevant to your game.

 ### Items
 The Items feature allows for the creation and management of various in-game objects, such as equipment, consumables, and resources.

-In the Unreal SDK, Items are represented by the `UBeamItemContent` type.
+In the Unreal SDK, items are represented by the `UBeamItemContent` type.
 You can [subclass](content.md#defining-custom-content-types) this content type to add game-specific information to item content which is then accessible via the `UBeamContentSubsystem` and in Microservices.

 #### Item State
 Each item instance inside a player's inventory is represented by `FBeamItemState`.
 These instances have the following properties: